-If you ask people on the street why people are getting fatter, you will get as many answers as people you ask.
+If you ask people on the street why people are getting fatter, you will get as many answers as the number of people you ask.

 People with obesity are often judged as lacking willpower or for being lazy.